Thelymitra petrophila: Taxonomy and naming

 Thelymitra petrophila was first formally described in 2013 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Menzies.
 The specific epithet (petrophila) is derived from the Ancient Greek πέτρα (pétra) meaning "rock" or "stone" and φίλος (phílos) meaning "dear" or "beloved" referring to the habitat preference of this species.

 Distribution and habitat

-The granite sun orchid grows in shallow soil pockets on granite outcrops.
+Granite sun orchid grows in shallow soil pockets on granite outcrops.
 It is found in the drier parts of Western Australia, including the Great Victoria Desert.